top of page

 Judge exercises, not tools.

 It’s important to understand that not all reward training makes dogs dependent, and not all aversives cause harm.
-Dog's are adaptable individuals and resilience is an important factor in many venues.
+Dogs are adaptable individuals, and resilience is an essential factor.

-Changing the way we use a tool provides hundreds of steps to increase values by making each use a little kinder from the dog's point of view.
+Changing the way we define and use a tool provides hundreds of steps for trainers to increase values by making each step a little kinder from the dog's point of view.
 In the moment before we commit to an action, all options are possible.

 As far as I know, we don't have access to a peaceful forum to increase understanding with those who train differently than we do.